 Don’t hesitate to get someone else in to help you if there’s part of your garden, such as a steep slope or bank, that you can’t safely access.

 Gardening is a fantastic hobby to have and it can help to keep anyone healthy, flexible, mobile and fit regardless of their age.

-However, it’s important for seniors to practice gardening safely to ensure they can enjoy all the wonderful benefits that their gardens have to offer, both physical and mental well-being it offers for years to come.
+However, it’s important for seniors to garden safely so that they can continue to enjoy all the wonderful benefits that their gardens have to offer, both physical and mental, for years to come.